md-hameem/Climate-Disasters-Warning-Systems/README.md

 ## License

-Specify your license here.
+MIT License.
+See [LICENSE](LICENSE) for details.

 ---

 **Contact:**
-For questions or contributions, please open an issue or submit a pull request.
+For questions or contributions, please open an issue or submit a pull